santoshlite/Inhouse/README.md

 Inhouse is the mini-business intelligence you've always dreamed of.
 It integrates into your workflow via Google Drive or file uploads, and answers all your questions using these documents as a source of knowledge.

-# How does it work under the hood
+# How does it work
 Writing...

 # Features we would like to add